How to Dispose of Plasterboard in a Skip: UK Law & Segregation Rules

 Can I mix plasterboard with rubble or other construction waste?

 No, plasterboard needs to be kept separate, even from things like bricks or concrete.
+This is the main legal requirement.

 Do I need a separate skip just for plasterboard?